albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 **Reticulum**

-Basicaly we can start manually with this.
-But [previously](#reticulum) we have done set auto deploy
+Basically, we can start manually with this.
+But [previously](#reticulum) we have done set auto-deploy

-To start manualy you can use this command, this will start the reticulum server in the background.
+To start manually you can use this command, this will start the reticulum server in the background.

 ```bash
 PORT=4000 MIX_ENV=prod elixir --erl "-detached" -S mix phx.server
 ```

-For checking the reticulum is running use this command to list the process which run on port 4000
+For checking the reticulum is running use this command to list the process which runs on port 4000

 ```
 lsof -n -i4TCP:4000